Financial Mutuals

 Since the deregulation of the banking industry in the 1980's,

-many building societies have converted to banks or merged.
-There are 14
+most building societies converted to banks or merged.
+As of July 2021, there

 Further information: